-What happens at the arraignment?
+What happens at the arraignment in the RI Judiciary?

 At the arraignment, A person should almost always say not guilty and hire an attorney.
-If a person cannot afford a lawyer then the person should go to the Public Defender.
+If a person cannot afford a Rhode Island criminal lawyer then the person should go to the Public Defender.
 After the arraignment the matter will be set for a pretrial conference a couple of weeks later.
 In some very limited circumstances a person can work out a plea deal at the arraignment.
 It is usually a very bad idea for a person to enter into a plea agreement without an attorney.

-What happens at the pretrial conferance?
+What happens at the pretrial conference?

 At the pretrial conference a person can change their plea after meeting with the prosecutor and or the judge and after finding out what the prosecutor is offering for a a sentence.
 A defendant can negotiate with the prosecutor through their lawyer.
 If a plea agreement cannot be worked out at the pretrial conferences the matter will be set for trial.
 The matter also could be scheduled for motions prior to the trial if motions are requested.

-A person should never change their plea from not guilty to nolo contendere or guilty without a plea deal from the prosecutor.=In Rhode Island, a defendant can enter one of four pleas: guilty, not guilty, nolo contendere or an "alfred plea".
+A person should never change their plea from not guilty to nolo contendere or guilty without a plea deal from the prosecutor.
+In Rhode Island, a defendant can enter one of four pleas: guilty, not guilty, nolo contendere or an “alfred plea”.

-Guilty and Not Guilty Pleas
+Guilty and Not Guilty Pleas and sentence

 The pleas of guilty and not guilty are obvious.
 If the plea is not guilty then the matter will be scheduled for a trial on the merits in which the prosecution must prove beyond a reasonable doubt that the person is guilty of the alleged offense.
 The person will be presumed innocent and it is the prosecutions burden to prove that the person is guilty.
-Usually, it is a very very bad idea to take a guilty plea!
+Usually, it is a bad idea to take a guilty plea!
 Guilty pleas or a finding of guilt after a trial is always a criminal conviction in Rhode Island.

 What is a Nolo Contendere Plea?

 Nolo contendere means a person is not contesting the charges.
-When a defendant takes a nolo contendere plea in Rhode island, the defendant is indicting that he does not want to contest the charges but is also essentially admitting to the charges.
+When a defendant takes a nolo contendere plea in Rhode Island, the defendant is indicting that he does not want to contest the charges but is also essentially admitting to the charges.

 What is the difference between a guilty plea and a nolo contendere plea in rhode Island?

 There is a huge difference!
 A guilty plea is always a criminal conviction under Rhode Island law.
 A criminal conviction has major negative implications especially when a person applies for employment.
-A plea of nolo contendere may not constitute a criminal conviction in Rhode Island.
+A plea of nolo-contendere may not constitute a criminal conviction in Rhode Island.
 A plea of nolo contendere is only a conviction in Rhode Island if there is a sentence of confinement (such as the ACI or home confinement), a suspended sentence or a fine imposed.